leixiaozhou/CDEFmethod/README.md

 # Low-light Image Enhancement Using the Cell Vibration Model
-# CDEF
+# CDEF：Cell-Dual region-Energy-Fusion
-Here is a resource library of low-light image enhancement papers based on cell vibration theory.
+Here is a resource library of low-light image enhancement papers based on the cell vibration theory.
 It runs very fast.
-The encryption code and demo that can be used will be published after the paper is accepted.
+Specifically: Using MATLAB platform, 4500W pixel color image only needs 1.8s running time.
+The paper has been accepted by IEEE Transactions on Multimedia (IEEE TMM) on May 12, 2022.
+The encryption code and demo are now available for download.

 ## Images displayed in paper